LiuYuancheng/DJI_Tello_Ctrl/README.md

 >  Reference link: https://netacea.com/glossary/firmware-attack/

-During the attack demo, the red team attacker's target is the firmware of the ground contour generate unit (as shown in the pre-section), the attack will add malicious code in the distance sensor data reading part to add the random offset of the real data to mess up the ground contour generation result.
-Before the attack, the drone will fly straight until till find another table which match its pre-saved ground contour (identify as a safe landing plan) then land on the table.
-After the firmware attack, after messed up the ground contour generation result, a unsafe place's contour matrix data will be identify as a matching result, the the drone will try to land and crash.
+In the course of the attack demonstration, the red team attacker's focus is on the firmware of the ground contour generation unit, as illustrated in the preceding section.
+The attack involves injecting malicious code into the firmware portion responsible for reading data from the distance sensors, introducing a random offset to distort the real data and disrupt the ground contour generation process.
+Before the attack, the drone adheres to a predefined flight pattern, flying straight until it identifies another table that matches its pre-saved ground contour—interpreted as a safe landing location—where it proceeds to land.
+However, post-firmware attack, the manipulated ground contour generation results cause the drone to perceive an unsafe area as a matching contour.
 (As shown in the demo video)

 #### PAtt: Physics-based Attestation of Control Systems

-PAtt is designed to allow remote attestation of logic code running on a PLC without a traditional trust anchor (such as a TPM or PUF), For the PAtt: Physics-based Attestation of Control Systems please refer to  Dr.Hamid Reza Ghaeini and Professor Jianying Zhou's Paper: https://www.usenix.org/system/files/raid2019-ghaeini.pdf
+PAtt is designed to do the remote firmware attestation of logic code running on a PLC without a traditional trust anchor (such as a TPM or PUF).
+For the PAtt: Physics-based Attestation of Control Systems please refer to  Dr.Hamid Reza Ghaeini and Professor Jianying Zhou's Paper: https://www.usenix.org/system/files/raid2019-ghaeini.pdf

-In our project we followed We will follow the "Nonce Storage and Hash Computation" part introduced in the paper to dynamically calculate the firmware's hamming hash with the `k=4` to verify the firmware running on ESP8266 Arduino.
+In our project we followed the idea of "Nonce Storage and Hash Computation" introduced in the paper to dynamically calculate the firmware's hamming hash with the `k=4` to verify the firmware running on ESP8266 Arduino.